vekatze/neut/book/src/commands.md

 Some subcommands share command line options.
 The list of them is as follows:

-- `--no-color` can be used to disable ANSI colors
+- `--no-color` can be used to turn off ANSI colors

 ## `neut build`